dreamforce16/df16workshops/content/workshop/secure-apps/index.md

 1. Click the **XSS Visualforce Mitigations** tab.
 2. Click the **Click here to view the JavaScript-based XSS** button to demo the vulnerability.

-    You should see a alert box pop up on your screen.
+    You should see an image defacing the bottom left corner of your screen.
+Remember: defacement is also a valid impact of XSS.

 3. Click the **Visualforce Page** and **Apex** links at the bottom of the page to find the vulnerable code.